crux-protocol/forkUniswapV3-EVM/README.md

 ## Development

-To run unit tests, run `yarn test`.
+To run unit tests, run `pnpm test`.

-For testing the script, run `yarn start`.
+For testing the script, run `pnpm start`.

 To publish the script, first create a version: `npm version <version identifier>`, then publish via `npm publish`.
 Don't forget to push your tagged commit!